Vitols999/QMS-WIKI/AdvProjects.md

 * **Project** (displayed with a green icon),
 * **Other** (displayed with an orange icon)

-In addition to this there is a special **Lost & Found** folder.
+In addition to this, there is a special **Lost & Found** folder.
 Deleted data items are kept in this folder.
 Data can be restored from this folder or deleted.
 No recovery is possible anymore in the last case.

 Group folders cannot contain data items.
 Only folders can be child nodes of a group folder.
 Thus, group folders